 The Low-Bar for Admission Increases Uber Risk

 Rideshare companies have set a low-bar for allowing drivers to operate on their platforms.
-Uber and Lyft both conduct minimal background checks and have lax safety requirements for their drivers.
+Though Nevada requires rideshare drivers to have a business license, Uber and Lyft both conduct minimal background checks and have lax safety requirements for their drivers.
 Practically anyone with a pulse, a semi-new vehicle, a clean driving record, and background check, and the willingness to pick up strangers can use these platforms to turn their vehicles into ad hoc taxis.

 Unlike professional taxi or bus drivers, there are no formal training requirements and there is lax oversight of the industry.
 Drivers may engage in aggressive or reckless driving behaviors or conduct other actions that would not occur in a more heavily regulated industry.